 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 In our old house, I was utilizing castile soap in my dishwasher and always getting fantastic results.
 I had no clue that the difference in my water softness could make such a huge difference in how well some of my natural cleaning products worked.
 When we moved into our new home, my first load of dishes came out of the dishwasher covered in a white film.
 I was beyond disappointed.
 At first, I had no idea what had happened, but after doing some reading, I found my problem.
-If you have really hard water, castile soap will turn the water cloudy, and consequently, will cause your glasses to come out cloudy too.
+If you have really hard water and cant afford one of HomeNKitchenStuff's best water softeners, castile soap will turn the water cloudy, and consequently, will cause your glasses to come out cloudy too.
 I knew that now I needed to come up with a new dishwashing plan for hard water.

 I Needed Something To Soften The Water Naturally

 When I first made a powdered dishwasher detergent, I mixed together equal parts borax, washing soda, and baking soda but my hard water was preventing my dishes from getting clean.
 I needed ingredients that could soften my water and help my dishes get cleaner.
 I didn't know at first that I already had two amazing water-softening ingredients in my pantry; citric acid and salt.

 - Citric acid – A very mild acid that is derived from the peels of citrus fruits, citric acid comes in a powdered form and is the main ingredient in products like Lemishine and lemon Koolaid packets.
 Used as a natural preservative in food, citric acid can be found in the canning/preserving section of some grocery stores or brewer's stores.